 The University of Wisconsin-Madison fulfills its public mission by creating a welcoming and inclusive community for people from every background - people who as students, faculty, and staff serve Wisconsin and the world.

-Preferred Bachelor's Degree in HR or Business Administration or equivalent work experience preferred.
+Preferred Bachelor's Degree Preferred focus in Human Resources or Business Administration or equivalent work experience.

 Appointment Type, Duration: